Life As a Psychiatric Aide

 Things a Psychiatric Aide Should Know How to Do

-When polled, Psychiatric Aides say the following skills are most frequently used in their jobs:
+Psychiatric Aides state the following job skills are important in their day-to-day work.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.